For September 2020 entry into Year 7

 The Laurus Trust is the Admissions Authority for Laurus Cheadle Hulme.
 The co-ordination and administration of student admissions for entry is undertaken by the Local Authority.

 Applications are made using the Local Authority form for the area in which you reside.
-If your child was born between 1st September 2007 and 31st August 2008 you should have applied for a secondary school place for the school year beginning September 2019 by 31st October 2018.
+If your child was born between 1st September 2008 and 31st August 2009 you should apply for a secondary school place for the school year beginning September 2020 by 31st October 2019.
 If you live in Stockport you must apply using the online system.
 Please click here to access the online admissions form and for information about late applications.

 Laurus Cheadle Hulme does not have a catchment area.
 If a tie-break is required to determine which child gets a place then those living closest to the school will have priority.
 See the FAQs below for further information.